All Products

 Configuration risks:

-• The log audit feature is not enabled.
+• Log audit is not enabled.

-• SSL Certificates are not updated promptly.
+• SSL certificates are not updated promptly.

-• Update SSL Certificates promptly.
+• Update SSL certificates promptly.

 • Configure a log audit tool, such as Logrotate.